Floriy/GJB/README.md

 The first step of the simulation protocol is the creation of the system.
 It can be either initialised using the `INIT` section (no parameters needed) or the `INPUT` that will use files from other simulations as starting point.

-If `INPUT` is used the following parameters are needed:
+If `INPUT` is used the following parameter is needed:

-- the path to a system configuration file is selected using the `GRO` parameter.
+- The path to a system configuration file is selected using the `GRO` parameter.
 If the .top, .tpr and .ndx have similar naming convention there is no need to specify them.
 Otherwise their path are set separately using the `TOP`, `TPR` and `NDX` parameters resp.

+And the following parameters are optional:

 - If you want to add a substrate to the existing configuration you can select the substrate you want to use (path to a .gro file) using the `SU` parameter.
 The thickness, particle type and version of the substrate should be set in the SU section.
 - If a DEFO is already in the input configuration, you need to specify the parameters of the DEFO.
 In particular, the version for the topology.
 - If you want to generate a substrate having the same dimensions has the input, the parameter `GEN_SU` will allow you to do that.
 The thickness, particle type and version of the substrate to generate should be set in the SU section.